LeetLLM

 Operational itemRequired decision

-weekly accuracy reportcompare baseline and current candidate
+weekly accuracy reportcompare baseline, production, and shadow candidate by slice

 Evaluation rubric